Mohammed-Fadul/Borehole-Dilution/README.md

 * `sensor_data_file.py`:contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors.

 4-plot_settings (Package) that contains:
-* `plotSensors2.py`:contains the functions for the plots calculation: sensors plot, time concentration plot and velocity plots.
+* `plotSensors2.py`:contains the functions setting-up the three plots: sensors plot, time concentration plot and velocity plots.
 * `plot_saver.py`:contains a functions that creates a file named (Plots) and saves the result plots in.

-5-plot_settings (Package) that contains:
+5-Input_data_workbook (Directory) that contains: Input excel file prepared by the user for which results will be calculated.

 The relation among the classes and functions are according to the following diagram: